 Standing up all day is knackering.
 Moshing and dancing all day is knackering too.
 Now add alcohol, sleep deprivation and stretch it out over a whole weekend.
 You’re going to be shattered whether you know it or not.

-You can put whatever you want in trail mix so you can tailor it to your tastes.
+You can put whatever you want in trail mix so you can tailor it to your taste.
+Or just get a big ol' bag of it from the shop.
 It’s pretty healthy, and you can even put chocolate in it.
 It might melt, but it's chocolate.
 It’ll still taste good.
 Just whip out the spork.
 Nuts and seeds are perfect because they’re filling, full of healthy fats, protein, fibre, vitamins, and minerals.
 And it’s pretty hard to crush them.

 Check before so you don’t get in any trouble, but some festivals allow disposable barbecues.
 If you have limited funds, this could really save you a lot of money.
-You can make all sorts with a barbecue, including halloumi, burgers, wraps, hot dogs, toasties, vegetables, honestly, the list goes on and on.
+You can cook all sorts with a barbecue, including halloumi, burgers (including veggie), chicken (skewers, perhaps?), hot dogs, toasties, wraps, and vegetables, like corn on the cob.
+Honestly, the list goes on and on.

 If you’re bringing a stove of some description

 Congratulations, the world is your oyster!
-You can cook eggs, which are brilliant for you and help with hangovers, jacket potatoes with just about any topping, pasta dishes, fried rice, and soup (which you could also eat cold).
+You can cook eggs, which are brilliant for you and help with hangovers, jacket potatoes with just about any topping, pasta and noodle dishes, eggs (scrambled, fried, omelette), rice dishes, and soup (which you could also eat cold).
 Then there are bacon sandwiches, burgers, hotdogs, halloumi wraps (if you have a cooler bag for the meat and cheese), toast, even a cup of tea in the morning.
 If you use your imagination, there’s so much you can do.